lasurrealista/project-html-001-about-site/README.md

 # project-html-001-about-site
-Leonardo da Vinci bemutatkozó oldala.
+The 'About Me' page of Leonardo da Vinci.
+My first web page - practice.